 You don't have to be a small business to feel the pinch of a sour reccommendation or thumbs-down from an angry customer.
 People talk to family members, coworkers, church members and strangers about the experiences they have had with bad customer service.
 The horrific stories of how your employees handle customers gets passed on and on...this negative publicity could haunt your business for years to come.

-http://www.customerservicepoint.com/ makes a sad point: bad customer service has become all to normal in our society.
+Jill Homer of http://www.customerservicepoint.com/ makes a sad point: bad customer service has become all to normal in our society.
 One could speculate as to why this might be.
 I suppose there are a number of viable reasons: cities are large, unfriendly, and impersonal places; the values that encourage patience and kindness have been lost amid a sea of performance objectives, sales quotas and a number of other marketplace ideals; and people aren't trained properly to perform adequate customer service tasks.
 Whatever the reason may be, poor customer service is enough to damage any small business.

 Here are three great ways to provide good customer service: